 Mark Divine is not alone, Navy SEAL Mike Jaco has written a book on the topic called “Intuitive Warrior.”
 Jaco states, “By fine-tuning my intuition as a Navy SEAL, I was able to predict and avoid attacks to protect myself and my fellow soldiers.”

 These are not two isolated cases.
 In 2011, the Navy funded a $4 million and 4-year long study into intuition, and it’s military application, slyly referred to as a study in “sensemaking”.
 In a job where one wrong step could mean life or death, I can see how greater sense perception can be worth its weight in gold.
-More than $4 million worth of gold for sure.
+More than $4 million worth of gold for sure!

 This is all about cultivating a broader sense of awareness for what is really happening, both externally and internally, with regards to a human observer.
 When awareness is broad, more data is captured and bias is removed.
-With a broader and unbiased data set, intuition can flourish as it flows in the background of our consciousness, making sense of all the data and bubbling up insights and ideas to guide our way forward.
+With a broader and unbiased data set, intuition can flourish as it flows in the background of your consciousness, making sense of all the data and bubbling up insights and ideas to guide your way forward.

-Intuition and sensemaking in daily life
+Intuition and sensemaking in your life

 If the armed forces see value in the cultivation of intuitive and sensemaking powers, what is the relevance for those of us who are business owners, students, athletes or merely looking to get along more effectively in life?
 Let’s explore this idea.

 Business owners could benefit from the enhanced understanding of the viability of a deal or investment.
 Not to mention the massive improvements to the quality of overall decision making.

 Students could benefit from a better sense of how to communicate ideas and cross-pollinate thoughts when writing papers, in exams or engaging in class.

 Athletes could better tune into and engage with their bodies in motion, the environment and other players on the field.